UtrechtUniversity/researchcloud-items/docs/roles/pipx_install_systemwide.md

 - `pipx_install_systemwide_executable`: String.
 Path to the Python executable to use for installing.
 Default: omitted.
 - `pipx_install_systemwide_location`: String.
 Default: `/usr/local/pip`.
 - `pipx_install_systemwide_profile`: String.
 Name of the script to be placed in `/etc/profile.d` updating the user's path.
 Default: `uu-custom-pip.sh`.
 Will not be created when empty.
+- `pipx_install_systemwide_python`: String.
+Optinal.
+Path to the location of a python interpreter to be used for installing the app.

 Note that if you first use this role to install something to `/usr/local/uu-pip`, and then again to install something else to `/var/pip`, this would cause the default `pipx_install_systemwide_location` (`/etc/profile.d/uu-custom-pip.sh`) to be overwritten, so that only `/var/pip` will be on the path.
 To remedy this, be sure to specify a custom `pipx_install_systemwide_profile` when you use a `pipx_install_systemwide_location` other than the default.